 The Nassau County Sewer and Storm Water Finance Authority (the "Authority") is a public benefit corporation created by the Nassau County Sewer and Storm Water Finance Authority Act, codified as Title 10-D of Article 5 of the Public Authorities Law of the State of New York (the "Act") in 2003.
 Although legally separate and independent of Nassau County (the "County"), the Authority is a component unit of the County and, accordingly, is included in the County's financial statements.
-Additional information regarding the County can be found in the County's CAFR, which can be obtained by contacting the Nassau County Comptroller's Office at 240 Old Country Road, Mineola, NY 11501.
+Additional information regarding the County can be found in the County's CAFR, which can be obtained by contacting the Nassau County Comptroller's Office at 240 Old Country Road.
+Mineola.
+NY 11501.

 The Authority is governed by seven board members, each appointed by the County Executive of the County with confirmation by the County legislature.
 Each member serves a three-year term without compensation.
+For the year ended December 31, 2015, one position was vacant.